algolog/ff-py-sdk/README.md

 Some functions from the [folks-finance-js-sdk](https://github.com/Folks-Finance/folks-finance-js-sdk) translated to Python.
 Unofficial Python SDK for the [Folks Finance](https://folks.finance) v2 lending protocol on the Algorand blockchain.

 * Work in progress, use at your own risk.
 * Function names and arguments are preserved from the JS SDK.
-Camel case and snake case code styles are sometimes mixed.
+Camel case and snake case code styles are often mixed.

 ## Progress overview

-### Lending
 <details>
-<summary>State retrieval functions</summary>
+<summary>Lending v2</summary>

 * Deposit
     - [x] `retrievePoolManagerInfo`